Skip to content

 Management cluster, primary IP, its DNS name, and IP / interface counts

 Technical values (name, serial, asset tag, primary IP, DNS name) have a small copy button so you can grab them in one click.
 Any custom fields you've defined for devices appear below the cards.
-If any of the device's IPs are monitored, a Monitoring summary (roll-up badge + per-IP grid) appears too — see Monitoring.
+If any of the device's IPs are monitored, a Monitoring summary (roll-up badge + per-IP grid) appears at the top of the tab — see Monitoring.
 The Devices list also has a Monitoring column rolling that status up per device.
+Where the device physically sits — its rack elevation with this device highlighted — is drawn compactly (front and rear side by side) in the right column; it's hidden for unracked devices.
+If the device's type has a rack-face image, that front/rear photo shows below the cards too.

 The rows shown in italics above — comments, airflow, location, coordinates, and cluster — are built-in fields whose visibility is admin-controlled; a device only shows the ones your administrator has enabled.